Written by Kandi Neal:

 The use of cannabis products has increased exponentially over the last few years.
 Known for its healing properties, CBD can be used for many things, including pain, anxiety, and insomnia.
 Due to its popularity, studies are constantly being conducted to explore the variety of ailments it can aid in treating.
-As the number of coronavirus cases continue to rise, researchers have begun to look into whether the cannabis plant may be useful in the treatment of COVID-19.
+As the number of coronavirus cases continue to rise, researchers have begun to look into whether CBD might positively affect COVID-19 treatment.

 With serious cases of COVID-19, the body’s immune system can overreact, causing an abundance of cytokines to release.
 Otherwise known as a ‘cytokine storm,’ this is when COVID patients start to develop a cough, high fever, muscle pain, and inflammation.
 According to Emily Ealenbaugh, co-founder of Mindful Cannabis Consulting, as well as a contributor for Forbes, CBD is known from prior studies as an IL-6 cytokine inhibitor, therefore acting as a helper to reduce the production of cytokines.
 “CBD has very few side effects, so it’s something that’s being looked at as a much milder treatment that still has a lot of anti-inflammatory powers,” says Earlenbaugh.
-Although there is no scientific evidence that cannabis or its compounds can help with COVID-19 at this time, research has shown that cannabis should not be ruled out when considering possible treatment options.
+Although there is no scientific evidence that CBD might positively affect COVID-19 treatment at this time, research has shown that cannabis should not be ruled out when considering possible treatment options.

 In 2014, The Scripps Research Institute reported that the likely primary cause of death in many viral outbreaks, including the Spanish flu of 1918, and more recently, the bird flu & H1N1 was due to a hyper-inflammatory cytokine storm.
 CBD also aids in the production of interferons, a protein that helps the body fight infections.
 Additionally, experts from the Texas Biomedical Research Institute and the University of Nebraska are recommending that scientists study the anti-inflammatory properties in CBD as a possible treatment for lung inflammation brought on by the coronavirus.